joeyparrish/pokeheim/testing-script.md

 ## 13. Player

+1. Confirm base HP of 50
+1. Spawn 500 rocks (10 stacks), confirm you can carry up to 1000 weight
+1. Throw away rocks
 1. Spawn troll
-2. Get hit by troll
+1. Get hit by troll
-3. Confirm that no damage was taken
+1. Confirm that no damage was taken
+1. Spawn "SwordBlackmetal"
+1. Hit troll with blackmetal sword
+1. Verify that very little damage is done
-4. Remove all armor
+1. Remove all armor
-5. Fly to the mountains
+1. Fly to the mountains
-6. Confirm that the player is not freezing
+1. Confirm that the player is not freezing
-7. Fly to the swamps
+1. Fly to the swamps
-8. Find a sunken crypt
+1. Find a sunken crypt
-9. Confirm that the player does not need a key to enter
+1. Confirm that the player does not need a key to enter
-10. Fly into the sky
+1. Fly into the sky
-11. Stop flying and fall to your death
+1. Stop flying and fall to your death
+1. Confirm that no tombstone is created
-12. Confirm that all items are kept in inventory when respawning
+1. Check that all items are kept in inventory when respawning
+1. Run and confirm that you don't get tired
+1. Swim and confirm that you _do_ get tired swimming
+1. Drown and confirm death

 ## 14. Pokedex

+1. Run debug command "resetpokedex"
+1. Spawn neck
+1. Catch neck
+1. Confirm that Professor Raven appears with first catch tutorial
+1. Open inventory
+1. Check that Pokedex icon appears
+1. Check that hovertext for Pokedex says "Pokédex"
+1. Check that Pokedex completion and Trainer skill updated and are matched
+1. Spawn 50 pokeballs
+1. Spawn Eikthyr
+1. Throw tons of pokeballs at Eikthyr
+1. Confirm that Trainer skill does not increase
-1. TODO: Pokedex testing
+1. Open Pokedex
+1. Confirm that only neck is filled in
+1. Confirm that neck stats are shown
+1. Confirm that other entries are silhouetted
+1. Go to shoreline
+1. Search up shore for accessible, non-deep-sea Serpent

 ## 15. Riding